Azure SQL Data Warehouse with DirectQuery

 SQL Data Warehouse is also listed on the Power BI Get Data page.

-Select Get Data at the bottom of the left navigation pane.
+Select Get Data at the bottom of the nav pane.

 Within Databases, select Get.